Sebastian Schmidt, violin

 The Mandelring Quartet celebrated its 30th birthday in 2013 in the Berlin Radialsystem V with a project called “3 from amongst 30”, five concerts at each of which the audience was invited to select a programme of three works from a list of thirty immediately before the start.

 Numerous prize-winning CD recordings testify to the quartet’s exceptional quality and wide-ranging repertoire.
 Their recording of the complete quartets of Shostakovich attracted particular attention and came to be regarded by critics as the benchmark recording of these works.
-Their recording of all Mendelssohn’s chamber music for strings also received outstanding reviews.
-Their current project is a complete recording of all the string chamber music of Brahms.
+Mendelssohn’s chamber music for strings also received outstanding reviews.
+Recently a complete recording of Brahms’ string quartets, string quintets and string sextets was published.
+The quartet’s actual project is a recording of French string quartets.